How to calculate percentage? - Interactive FAQs

 Calculator usage:

 Step 1: Calculate the amount by which you want to reduce expenses.
 Use the Basic Percentage CALCULATOR ("What is X% of Y?").
-Enter the percentage decrease as X (10) and current expenses as Y ($3000).
+Enter 10 [X] and $3000 [Y].
 The calculator will calculate 10% of $3000.

 Step 2: Subtract the amount calculated in Step 1 from the current expenses.
 This is the final result.